oslabs-beta/GraphQL-Gate/README.md

 -   the ability to use this package with other caching technologies or libraries
 -   implement "resolve complexity analysis" for queries
 -   implement leaky bucket algorithm for rate-limiting
--   experimint with performance improvments
+-   experiment with performance improvements
     -   caching optimization
 -   ensure connection pagination conventions can be accuratly acconuted for in comprlexity analysis